Hybrid integration of silicon photonic devices on lithium niobate for optomechanical wavelength conversion

-We expand on earlier demonstrations of pick-and-place assemblies~\cite{Kim2017} by developing a novel technique that allows a greatly simplified approach to making hybrid electro-optomechanical devices.
+In this work, we present a simple, flexible strategy for realizing such devices.
+We use a pick-and-place technique~\cite{Elshaari2020} to assemble a hybrid structure from components fabricated on separate chips.
+A wavelength converter requires a high degree of accuracy in assembly to reach maximum efficiency.
+We develop a method that can achieve state-of-the-art nanoscale positioning with a straightforward procedure.
 Working with only a simple micropositioning stage, a microscope, and a digital camera, we utilize a tapered optical fiber to transfer a silicon photonic device onto a piezoelectric chip (cf.\ Fig.~\ref{Fig1}).
-Replacing commonly used tungsten tips with a tapered fiber enables one to use the photonic cavity's evanescent field as a high precision position sensor.
-The simplicity and flexibility of the technique makes it well suited for the development of novel devices, previously only possible through difficult and lengthy fabrication procedures, as well as proof-of-principle experiments with almost any combination of materials.
-Unlike wafer scale bonding approaches, pick-and-place techniques enable a straightforward approach to further integration of electro-optomechanical devices with other quantum technologies without significantly changing fabrication procedures.
+Replacing commonly used tungsten tips with a tapered fiber enables one to use the photonic cavity's evanescent field as a high-precision position sensor.
+The simplicity and flexibility of the technique makes it well-suited for the development of novel devices, previously only possible through difficult and lengthy fabrication procedures, as well as proof-of-principle experiments with almost any combination of materials.
+Unlike wafer-scale bonding approaches, pick-and-place techniques enable a straightforward approach to further integration of electro-optomechanical devices with other quantum technologies without significantly changing fabrication procedures.
 This material-independent technique is useful for rapid prototyping and integrating new material combinations in hybrid photonic circuits.
-It is an especially attractive approach for coupling cavities to single photon sources, as measurement of coupling during the placement can enable optimal positioning of the cavity.
-We illustrate the capabilities of our new technique by demonstrating a silicon photonic crystal cavity combined with a \ce{LiNbO3} electro-mechanical system, previously a difficult to realize material combination.
+Though the surface interaction between certain materials might prevent an integration as straightforward as the one demonstrated here, it is possible to mitigate this issue by modifying the surface of the chip.
+Our technique is an especially attractive approach for coupling cavities to single-photon sources, as the measurement of coupling during the placement can enable an optimal positioning of the cavity.
+We illustrate the capabilities of our new technique by demonstrating a silicon photonic crystal cavity combined with a \ce{LiNbO3} electromechanical system, previously a difficult-to-realize material combination.
 We further experimentally characterize the device and demonstrate its potential for quantum transduction tasks.